secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 ![Maintenance Details](/images/support/cmoc_maintenance_details.png){: .shadow}

 ### Rescheduling a Maintenance Event
+{:.no_toc}

-In case you are required to reschedule a maintenance window, Go to *status.io* > *Maintenances* tab
+In case you are required to reschedule a maintenance window, Go to _status.io_ > _Maintenances_ tab
 ![Maintenance Tab](/images/support/cmoc_select_maintenance.png){: .shadow}

 Select the maintenance you need to reschedule.
 ![Maintenance selected](/images/support/cmoc_get_in_maintenance.png){: .shadow}

-Update the new schedule time by hitting on the *Reschedule Maintenance* button **Make sure you have the correct timezone details when updating** Then hit save.
+Update the new schedule time by hitting on the _Reschedule Maintenance_ button **Make sure you have the correct timezone details when updating** Then hit save.

 ### Sending Updates About Maintenance Events
+{:.no_toc}

-To send an update about a maintenance event, such as a reminder, go to the *Maintenances* tab in Status.io and select the one that needs an update.
+To send an update about a maintenance event, such as a reminder, go to the _Maintenances_ tab in Status.io and select the one that needs an update.
 On the maintenance's information page, make note of whether automatic email reminders are set to go out.
 If yes, make sure not to send email broadcasts for your update in order to avoid sending duplicate reminders to subscribers.
-Once ready to update, select the *Post Update Without Starting* button.
+Once ready to update, select the _Post Update Without Starting_ button.

 ![Post Update Without Starting](/images/support/cmoc_post_without_rescheduling.png){: .shadow}